 - Check in your big luggage

-From the ports or airports I normally took a shuttle or tricycle to the hotels and vice versa.
-I booked some organized boat tours and I rented a motorbike to explore the islands.
+From the ports or airports I normally took a shuttle or tricycle to the hotels and back.
+I booked some organized boat tours and rented a motorbike to explore the islands.
 Domestic flights are very common in the Philippines and save a lot of time compared to the ferries.
-Be on time to book you flights, to be sure you have a spot and for a reasonable price.
 I flew with both Cebu Pacific and Swift Air.

 Money in the Philippines